New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: Discussion

 \section{Discussion}

-In this paper, we have proposed a new protocol for QKD and a variant of the same.
-The protocols consume more quantum resources compared to SARG04 or similar protocols, but transmit less classical information in public channel and thus reduces probability of some side channel attacks.
-Further, rigorous security analysis of the proposed protocols is performed.
-We have also calculated the tolerable error limit for the upper and lower bound of the secret key rate under a set of collective attacks.
-It is shown that by applying a certain type of classical pre-processing, the tolerable error limit can be increased and the same is illustrated through the graphs.
-Now, before we conclude, we may emphasize some of our important observations of our analysis.
-In the seminal paper \citep{RGK_05}, authors computed density operators of Eve's final state for six-state QKD protocol.
-Interestingly, for our protocols, we have obtained the same expressions for the density operators describing the final system of Eve in spite of the fact that in our Protocol 2 (1) neither Alice nor Bob (Alice never) discloses the results of the measurements performed by them (her) in the cases where they have (she has) used different bases for preparation and measurement.
-The reason behind obtaining the same density operators for the system of Eve is that the terms that appear in the density matrix in the cases where basis mismatch happens cancel each other.
-Further, it is explicitly established that for the proposed protocols, the tolerable error limit of QBER $\mathcal{E}\le0.124$ for lower bound of key rate and $\mathcal{E}\ge0.114$ for upper bound of key rate if classical pre-processing is used.
-In our case, the tolerable error limits are expected to decrease in absence of classical pre-processing.
+In this paper, we have proposed a new protocol for QKD and a variant of it.
+The protocols consume more quantum resources compared to SARG04 or similar protocols but transmit less classical information over the public channel, thereby reducing the probability of some side channel attacks.
+Additionally, we conduct a rigorous security analysis of the proposed protocols and calculate the tolerable error limit for the upper and lower bounds of the secret key rate under a set of collective attacks.
+It is shown that by applying a certain type of classical pre-processing, the tolerable error limit can be increased.
+The same is illustrated through the graphs.
+Before concluding, we may emphasize on some important observations of our analysis.
+In the seminal paper \cite{RGK_05}, the authors computed density operators of Eve's final state in the six-state QKD protocol.
+Interestingly, for our protocols, we obtained the same expressions for the density operators describing Eve's final system, despite the fact that in our Protocol 2 (1), neither Alice nor Bob (Alice never) discloses the results of the measurements performed by them (her) in cases where they (she) used different bases for preparation and measurement.
+The reason for obtaining the same density operators for Eve's system is that the terms that appear in the density matrix in cases of basis mismatch happens, cancel each other.
+Additionally, we establish that for the proposed protocols, the tolerable error limit of QBER $\mathcal{E}\le0.124$ for the lower bound of the key rate and $\mathcal{E}\ge0.1125$ for the upper bound of the key rate if classical pre-processing is used.
+In our case, the tolerable error limits are expected to decrease in the absence of classical pre-processing.